2015 PRECOLLEGE IMMERSIONS

 To explore elements and processes involved in drawing for animation and story.
 Students will be encouraged to collaborate in solving some of the difficult technical problems that are part of this major.
 Students should leave the workshop with strong portfolio pieces and an excellent understanding of emotion in poses.
 The knowledge and work developed in this workshop is invaluable and can be used in a portfolio to be submitted for any creative major.

 Students will get an introduction to the Game Art and Design Major and become familiar with the Unreal Development Kit, which is a leading development software solution used throughout the Game industry.
-In this class students will a create physics based ball bounce, a textured cube, a high rise building and rooftop object to layout a cityscape in conjunction with assets created by their classmates and lastly collaborate on the creation of a capture the flag level design that students will be able to navigate and play based on the Ringling Campus.
+In this class students will a create physics based ball bounce, an architectural fantasy, and a small interactive experience.
 This is a digital workshop.

 * Students will gain familiarity with design principles and cutting edge development tools used in the game industry to create a basic environment they will be able to navigate and play.